advancedresearch/advancedresearch.github.io/blog/2023-05-16-hegel-and-wittgenstein-mundane-and-crisis.md

 As as Wittgensteinean, I think about what Wittgenstein was trying to do, instead of interpreting his arguments literally as positions worth considering.
-I believe that Wittgenstein had a glimpse of the difficulties in understand language similar to what McCarthy would gradually discover about Artificial Intelligence over time.
+I believe that Wittgenstein had a glimpse of the difficulties in understanding language similar to what McCarthy would gradually discover about Artificial Intelligence over time.
 So, in Wittgenstein's time, it was too early to form a mature philosophical position.
 Wittgenstein died before he could complete his project.